porsche-design-system/porsche-design-system/packages/components/src/components/form/switch/switch.usage.md

 **### Stretching**

-Depending on the space, the Switch can also be stretched.
-This makes the spacing between the label and the switch variable.
+Depending on the space, the Switch (spacing between the label and the switch) can also be stretched.
 However, the minimum spacing of 8 px should be observed.

 **### Action**

 Switches should never require users to press a button to apply the settings because a switch is a toggle button.
 When you require users to press a submit button, you confuse them because it’s not what they expect.
 You should only use switches on settings that need to take effect instantaneously.
-If a setting requires a button press before it can take effect, you should use a [Checkbox](#/components/checkbox-wrapper) instead.

 **### Validation**